Nature and conservation

 Much of the inland country within the park is wild and untracked, with the added danger of hidden holes and caverns.
 If you are going to be using the track system in the park for overnight trips make sure you are properly equipped and well prepared, and keep to the tracks.

 Weather for Paparoa National Park - Buller rural forecast

 Check at the visitor centre for up-to-date information on weather and track conditions.

-Call in to the Department of Conservation's Paparoa National Park i-SITE Visitor Centre and see what Punakaiki has to offer.
+Call in to the Department of Conservation's Paparoa National Park Visitor Centre and see what Punakaiki has to offer.
 Walks, weather and track information, conservation products and services, and a visitor reservation/booking facility for your accommodation, activity and transport requirements.
 Open seven days.

-A craft shop and cafe are located adjacent to the i-SITE Visitor Centre, and there is a wide range of accommodation in Punakaiki to choose from.
+A craft shop and cafe are located adjacent to the Visitor Centre, and there is a wide range of accommodation in Punakaiki to choose from.